-3. CWRP Template
+Part 3 CWRP Template

-Part 2 aligns with the CWRP Template and provides users with explanatory information and supplemental resources to support the development of plan content.
+Part 3 aligns with the CWRP Template and provides users with explanatory information and supplemental resources to support the development of plan content.

-3.1 Front Matter (Cover, Signature Page, Table of Contents, Acknowledgments)
+Section 1 to 3 Front Matter (Cover, Signature Page, Table of Contents, Acknowledgments)

-This section provides basic and essential information to a reader and includes the cover, signature page, table of contents, and acknowledgments.
+This section provides basic and essential information to a reader and includes the cover, signature page, table of contents, acknowledgments, and acronyms.